learn-co-curriculum/dsc-visualizing-activation-functions-lab/README.md

 ## Plot Feature Maps

-Now that we've loaded a model, practice visualizing each of the channels for each of feature maps of the convolutional layers.
+Now that you've loaded a model, practice visualizing each of the channels for each of feature maps of the convolutional layers.
 Recall that this process will take a few steps.
 First, extract the feature maps, or layer outputs from each of the activation functions in the model.
 From there, generate models that transform the image from its raw state to these feature maps.
 From there, you can then take these transformations and visualize each channel for each feature map.

-To preview the results of our solution code, take a sneek peak at the Intermediate_Activations_Visualized.pdf file.
+To preview the results of the solution code, take a sneek peak at the Intermediate_Activations_Visualized.pdf file.

 ```python